braddotcoffee/webware/github-primer/README.md

 ### Make an empty repository

-With an entirely fresh account, your GitHub landing page may look slgihtly different than mine.
+With an entirely fresh account, your GitHub landing page may look slightly different than mine.
 On the top left, find the green "New" button to create a new repository (or head over to [github.com/new](https://github.com/new))
 ![New Repository Button](./static/NewRepository.png)

 Name this repository "git-tutorial" and mark it as Private.
 Leave all other fields blank and click "Create Repository" at the bottom.